TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/installation_use.rst

 To enable minification, additionally the Java Runtime Environment 6 or later has to be installed.

-N.B.
-If you install Transcrypt manually, Trancrypt is started by typing *run_transcrypt* rather than *transcrypt*.
-This allows a pip installed Transcrypt and a manually installed Transcrypt to by used side by side selectively.
+.. note:: If you install Transcrypt manually, Trancrypt is started by typing *run_transcrypt* rather than *transcrypt*.
+This allows a pip installed Transcrypt and a manually installed Transcrypt to be used side by side selectively.

-N.B.2 If you also use Numscrypt under Linux or OSX, use the MiniConda installer rather than *virtualenv*, as described in the Numscrypt documentation, since it will allow you to obtain the right version of NumPy.
+.. note:: If you also use Numscrypt under Linux or OSX, use the MiniConda installer rather than *virtualenv*, as described in the Numscrypt documentation, since it will allow you to obtain the right version of NumPy.

 You can test your installation as follows (replacing *transcrypt* by *run_transcrypt* if you installed manually rather than with pip):